 and her husband Joe owned a pharmacy in Snoqualmie, and were well-known in the community.
 In 1940 she received all but one of the 144 votes cast for town clerk.
 She was joined in town government in 1941 by Christine Max, who served parts of several terms on the city council, and, in 1942, by Susannah Northern, who was elected city treasurer unopposed.

 In 1947, Amy English received just four votes for mayor, probably write-ins, and she finished last, but in September 1950 she was appointed mayor of Snoqualmie.
-The Valley Record noted that “Mrs. English had been a councilman since June, 1948…” She was the first woman to hold an executive position in any valley government.
+The Valley Record noted that “Mrs. English had been a councilman since June, 1948…” She was the first woman to hold an executive position in any Valley government.
 As Amy English retired, Mary Whitaker joined the Snoqualmie council, first as an appointee and then on a coin toss following a tie election, but when she stepped down in 1960, Snoqualmie was run entirely by men for the next twenty years, almost another generation.
-North Bend, skeptical of women in politics from the beginning, took the next step, however, electing Frances North to the city council in the late 1960’s.
-The entire valley supported her as she won five terms in the state house of representative between 1972 and 1982.
+North Bend, skeptical of women in politics from the beginning, took the next step, however, electing Frances North to the city council in the late 1960s.
+The entire Valley supported her as she won five terms in the state House of Representatives between 1972 and 1982.
 She told an interviewer in 1983 that she never felt that being a woman was an issue in any of her campaigns.

 by Gardiner Vinnedge, Board President